Course materials for UCL module COMP0160

 You are the product lead responsible for the design of one of these apps.
 Choose a topic with which you are familiar and focus on a small, relatively self-contained piece of functionality.
 (If you are not familiar with any of these you are welcome to choose something not on the list but be sure to define it clearly.)
 The scope and level of detail are up to you, but bear in mind the limited size of the report.

-Your app should be designed for deployment to at least one of: web browser, mobile device, desktop computer.
 You may propose a unified design that works on multiple platforms if you wish.

-The design should be implementable with only widely-available mainstream technology as of early 2024.
-You may posit the use of assistive devices such as screen readers and basic voice recognition, but not custom hardware or speculative methods such as direct brain interfaces or general AIs that magically “understand” what you want.
+The design should be implementable with only widely-available mainstream technology as of early 2025.
+You may posit the use of assistive devices such as screen readers and voice recognition, but not custom hardware or speculative methods such as direct brain interfaces or general AIs that magically “understand” what you want.

 It is common to distinguish user experience (UX) from user interface (UI) in software design, with the latter more concerned with details of visual appearance.
 This is a somewhat slippery distinction, and for the purposes of this assignment we are not concerned with such nuances of job title.
 You have some latitude as to where you locate yourself on the UX-UI design spectrum.
 However, we are primarily interested in your analysis and insight rather than in slick aesthetics, and the marking will reflect this.